 The differences represented in Figures (1a) and (1b) pertain to different "histories".
 The point here is that a "history", as normally conceived, is backward-looking; it takes what it now known, and constructs, on the basis of some presumed causal process, what can be said about the course of events that led to the present state of affairs.
-Correspondingly, the two diagrams, (1a) and (1b), represent, for different conditions in L, the different possible courses of events in R that can lead to different specified outcomes in R. This graphical representation of possible histories, provides a rational basis for defining within CQT the meaning of the counterfactual concept of "instead of": given the present facts, the theory specifies, graphically, the possible histories that could have led to these facts.
-One can then trace back along the graphically specified history that leads to a specified final outcome, (back) to the earlier choice specified by the "instead of" condition, and then forward along the alternative path to see what can be said in case the identified earlier binary choice had been reversed.
-The gives the concept "instead of" a formal mathematical meaning that accords with its intuitive meaning.
+Correspondingly, the two diagrams, (1a) and (1b), represent, for different conditions in L, the different possible courses of events in R that can lead to different specified outcomes in R. This graphical representation of possible histories, provides a mathematical way of defining within CQT the meaning of the counterfactual concept of "instead of".
+Given the present facts, the theory specifies, graphically, the possible histories that could have led to these facts.
+One can then trace back, along the graphically specified history that leads to a specified final outcome, first to the earlier binary choice specified by the "instead of" condition, and then forward along the alternative path to see what can be said in case the identified earlier binary choice had been reversed.
+This graphical procedure gives the concept "instead of" a formal mathematical meaning that accords with its intuitive meaning.
 Exploiting this capacity of the CQT "histories" approach to provide this mathematical foundation for counterfactual reasoning allows my proof to access the information about region R (and particle b) represented in Figures (1a) and (1b).
-It allows one to prove by means of counterfactual reasoning something that is not revealed by looking merely at probabilities alone.
+It allows one to prove by means of counterfactual reasoning some properties that are entailed by the assumed validity of certain predictions of quantum theory, but that are not revealed by looking merely at probabilities alone.

 Griffiths mentions that his proof of locality is "relatively straightforward (it does not involve counterfactuals)".
 But the fact that the proof does not involve counterfactuals is not an asset.
 The CQT formalism is supposed to encompass counterfactual arguments, and hence a valid proof of locality must involve counterfactuals, in the sense of ruling out the possibility that a counterfactual argument could lead to a contradictions with its locality conclusion.
 No such demonstration is included.
-That this omission is a serious deficiency of the proof is demonstrated by fact that the CQT formalism, duly applied to represent my counterfactuals-based proof of nonlocality, entails a violation of the locality condition.
+That this omission is a fatal deficiency of the proof is demonstrated by fact that the CQT formalism, duly applied to represent my counterfactuals-based proof of nonlocality, entails, as Griffiths confirms, a violation of the identified locality condition.
 The mere fact that this contradiction with Griffiths' proposed proof of locality can occur, within CQT, regardless of whether some alternative proposed formulations do not lead to contradictions with locality, means that Griffiths' proof is logically flawed: it does not rule out the possibility that a counterfactual argument could contradict the asserted conclusion.